 Modern American landscape architecture is usually thought to be directly descended from northern European antecedents, or to be the offspring from the minds and work of one or three great men.
 While these Eurocentric histories are real and significant, their over-emphasis has been to the detriment of landscape architecture and lead to a long-term impoverishment of American landscape.
 America 30:60 tests the idea that the modern practice of landscape architecture is just the latest in a long lineage of American landscape-making that stretches back thousands of years.
 And fundamental to this lineage are the substantial intellectual, material, and technological contributions of Latin and Native Americans.

 Currently in the United States and Canada the history and theory of landscape leaves precious little space for the cultural contributions of indigenous and Latin American landscape-making.
 The discussion is typically limited to a few projects by Roberto Burle Marx, if discussed at all, and indigenous contributions are left to the archaeologists, anthropologists, and garden historians.
-This reading list is based in part on a course I have built and currently teach at Cornell University, “Latin America: Landscapes and Urbanisms,” which attempts to take on this work.
+This reading list is based in part on a course I built and taught years ago at Cornell University, “Latin America: Landscapes and Urbanisms,” which attempts to take on this work.
 It works as a sort of theoretical manual, introducing core questions and conceptual frameworks related to this broader interpretation of American landscape.
 Accordingly, the readings are organized along five broad themes which I have found helpful and orienting when trying to tackle a topic as expansive, uneven, and bewildering as American landscape.
 After the introduction, the themes are: American Wilderness and Domesticity, Frontiers and Borders, Violence and Memory, Mobility, and Landscape Futures.

 One additional key thing to note — in this project, the common but tricky term ‘Latin America’ is not merely shorthand for the American nation-states south of the Rio Grande, nor is it a stand-in for a culturally homogeneous geographic region.
 Instead it works as an instrument for studying American landscapes in ways that transcend political borders, geophysical topographies and single points of origin.
 The hope is to develop a working methodology that is expansive, specific, and syncretic — a methodology fit for American landscape.